-Under the applicable requirements, a Fund Manager from an acceptable jurisdiction may establish and manage a Domestic Fund (except a Domestic Fund that is a Credit Fund), without having to obtain a DFSA Licence, provided:
+Under the applicable requirements, a Fund Manager from an acceptable jurisdiction may establish and manage a Domestic Fund, without having to obtain a DFSA Licence, provided:

-- It is a Body Corporate; - It manages the Domestic Fund from a place of business located in a jurisdiction which is either: - included in the DFSA's Recognised Jurisdictions List; or - o assessed by the DFSA as providing an adequate level of regulation; - It subjects itself to the DIFC Laws and Courts so far as they apply to its activities relating to the Domestic Fund; and - It appoints a DFSA-licensed Fund Administrator or Trustee, who will be required to undertake certain functions.
+- It is a Body Corporate; - It manages the Domestic Fund from a place of business located in a jurisdiction which is either: - o included in the DFSA's Recognised Jurisdictions List; or - o assessed by the DFSA as providing an adequate level of regulation; - It subjects itself to the DIFC Laws and Courts so far as they apply to its activities relating to the Domestic Fund; and - It appoints a DFSA-licensed Fund Administrator or Trustee, who will be required to undertake certain functions.
 Such functions include acting as the local agent of the External Fund Manager to receive, process, and deal with the DFSA for regulatory processes.
-The DFSAlicensed Fund Administrator or Trustee will also have to undertake certain investor-relation functions relating to the Fund (those include but are not limited to maintaining the unitholder register and making the Fund's Prospectus available to investors).
+The DFSA-licensed Fund Administrator or Trustee will also have to undertake certain investorrelation functions relating to the Fund (those include but are not limited to maintaining the unitholder register and making the Fund's Prospectus available to investors).

-3 The term Fund Manager is the equivalent of the IOSCO term fund operator.
+1 The term Fund Manager is the equivalent of the IOSCO term fund operator.